LogicStamp/logicstamp-context/docs/cli/commands.md

 ## Command interactions

 - `stamp init` sets up `.gitignore` patterns and `LLM_context.md` interactively before generating context files. `stamp context` respects these preferences and never prompts (CI-friendly).
 By default, `stamp init` automatically runs a security scan.
 Use `--no-secure` to skip it.
 - `stamp ignore` adds files or folders to `.stampignore` to exclude them from context generation.
 Useful for excluding files with secrets or other sensitive information.
-Can also use `stamp security scan --apply` to automatically add files with detected secrets.
+After running `stamp security scan`, review the report and use `stamp ignore <file>` to exclude files with detected secrets.
 - `stamp security scan` finds secrets (API keys, passwords, tokens) in your project.
 Runs 100% locally—nothing is uploaded or sent anywhere.
 The scan runs automatically during `stamp init` by default.
-Use `--apply` to automatically add files with secrets to `.stampignore`.
+Review the security report and use `stamp ignore <file>` to exclude files with secrets from context generation.
 - `stamp context` generates multiple `context.json` files (one per folder) plus `context_main.json` index, or use `--out` for a custom output directory.
 Automatically excludes files listed in `.stampignore`.
 - `stamp context style` generates context with style metadata (Tailwind, SCSS, Material UI, animations, layout patterns).
 Equivalent to `stamp context --include-style`.
 - `stamp context validate` validates **all context files** (multi-file mode using `context_main.json`) or a specific file.
 With no arguments, automatically validates all folder context files.
 Exit code is CI-friendly.